broothie/primordial-playground/README.md

 Pause, play, step-through, and speed-adjust the simulation and manually manipulation cell statuses in real simulation time, as well as...

+drop pre-designed patterns and creatures on the grid, ...
 ![playing with patterns](docs/playing-with-patterns.gif)

-...drop pre-designed patterns and creatures on the grid, ...
+alter life/death rules for some pretty interesting effects, ...
 ![playing with rules](docs/playing-with-rules.gif)

-...alter life/death rules for some pretty interesting effects, ...
+and adjust the colors, with included presets.
 ![changing-color-schemes](docs/changing-color-schemes.gif)
-...and adjust the colors, with included presets.

 ## Implementation